 At this point the front of the frame is pretty complete.
-It is wall triangulated and everything is tacked solidly.
-Currently the car ends at the back of the passenger compartment.
-Next time we visit it we will be building out the back end of the frame that carries the differential, rear suspension, fuel tank etc..
-In order to do that we will need to shift the frame forward on the bench a couple feet in order to get the back end on the build table.
-So this is a perfect chance to get the frame off the bench and have a weigh in!
+It is well triangulated and everything is tacked solidly.
+Currently the frame ends at the back of the passenger compartment.
+Next time we visit it we will be building out the back end that carries the differential, rear suspension, fuel tank etc..
+In order to do that we will need to shift the frame forward on the bench a couple feet to get the back end on the build table.
+This is a perfect chance to get the frame off the bench and have a weigh in!

 Here it is on a few of those kick-but two foot sawhorses from post 11.
 At this point it weighs about 80 lbs, if a bathroom scale is to be believed.

 That’s about all for this post, here are a few pictures.